 Compatibility: Smart DNS, by default, are compatible with most internet-capable devices.
 The VPN provider should offer apps for almost every computing platform.
 The VPN should also support simultaneous connections.

 Security and privacy: the VPN provider should offer military-grade security and have a no-log policy.
-The VPN should also have features such as kill switch, leak protection, and even split tunneling.
+The VPN should also have features such as VPN kill switch, leak protection, and even split tunneling.
 Since Smart DNS doesn’t offer security, ensure they don’t keep logs if possible.

 Great customer service: customer support is essential in case you get stuck while using the service.
 Look for providers with friendly, responsive, or 24/7 customer support.